JAlcocerT/JAlcocerT/content/docs/Dev/z-interesting-it-concepts.md

 We can say that CI/CD is a development paradigm...kind of.

-And building containers whenever we ship a new feature in the code is a part of it.
+And building containers whenever we ship a new feature in the code is a part of the [DevOPS philosophy](https://jalcocert.github.io/JAlcocerT/dev-ops-for-non-devops/).

-The idea is that the final code for the app will be available for users packaged properly.
+The idea is that the final code for the app will be available for users packaged properly and w/o interruptions of the service.

 **Testing GH Actions Workflows locally**